 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

-Australian travellers should be aware of attempts to obtain access to their passport by deception.
-If compelled to handover their passport, travellers should contact the Consulate-General for advice.
+You should be aware of attempts to obtain access to your passport by deception.
+If compelled to handover their passport, travellers should contact the Embassy for advice.

 Driving in Mongolia can be hazardous, particularly at night, due to poor visibility, road conditions, vehicle maintenance and local driving practices.
 There are few sealed roads outside of the capital, Ulaanbaatar.
 For further advice, see our road travel page.

 Dust storms occur during May and June, which may affect visibility, particularly when driving.

 GPS, maps, communications equipment such as a satellite phone and emergency medical supplies can assist travellers visiting non-urban areas, where communication and medical facilities are often limited.